Sue didn’t even try to hide her excitement when she clapped eyes on the DVD’s episode selection screen.

 Sue: Only two episodes?
 I’m in heaven!

-Me: I’ll tell you what – if you can correctly guess what makes this story interesting from a production point of view, I’ll give you a nice foot rub during the next story.
+Me: I’ll tell you what, Sue, if you can guess what makes this story interesting from a production point of view, I’ll give you a foot rub.

-Sue: Ooh, it’s on location.
-I like it already.
+Sue: It’s on location, so I like it already.
 Are we in the Lake District?

 Sue: Very nice.
-I wish they could all be on location.
-It makes all the difference.
+I wish they could all be like this.
+It makes all the difference, you know.

-Our story begins in a circle of silver spheres…
+Our heroes materialise in a circle of silver spheres.

 Sue: Is it the Yeti?

-When the Doctor, Harry and Sarah arrive, Sue is drawn to their choice of outdoor clothing.
+Sue is once again drawn to our heroes’ choice of outdoor clothing.

 Sue: I love Harry’s duffle coat.
 It’s a classic.
-And, believe it or not, I once had an anorak just like Sarah Jane’s but mine was bright orange.
+And believe it or not, I had an anorak like Sarah Jane’s, but mine was bright orange.

 Sue: They should have gone for a Planet of the Apes moment here.
-They could have bought a cheap model of Nelson’s Column and they should have buried in some mud and filmed it with forced perspective – it would have looked great.
-They really missed a trick there.
-Barry would have CSO-ed it in, I’m sure.
+They could have bought a cheap model of Nelson’s Column and they could have buried in some mud and filmed it with forced perspective.
+It would have looked great.
+They missed a trick.
+Barry would have CSO-ed it in, I’m sure of it.

 Sue: I hope he doesn’t ruin his coat.

-Meanwhile, a group of human astronauts from the Galsec colony are also wandering around on the planet…
+A group of human astronauts are also wandering around the planet’s surface.

 Sue: Are they South African?
-If this was made in the 1970s then I guess these must be the bad guys.
+If this was made in the 1970s, then they must be the bad guys.

-Meanwhile, a Galsec astronaut is being hunted down by a strange robotic contraption.
+One of them is being hunted by a robotic contraption.

 Sue: What the hell is that supposed to be?
-Is this yet another replacement for the Daleks?
+Is this another replacement for the Daleks?
 They haven’t got a clue, have they?
-And it’s not a very practical design for knocking about on the moors and zipping between rocks, is it?
+It’s not a very practical design for knocking about on the moors and zipping between rocks, is it?

-Meanwhile, Harry is still stuck in his hole.
+Meanwhile Harry is still stuck in a hole.

 Sue: Harry is useless.
 He could at least try to climb back up.
-That slope doesn’t look that steep to me.
-Is he always this pathetic?
+That slope doesn’t look very steep to me.
+Is he always this pathetic, Neil?
 And he’s completely ruined his coat.
 He’ll never get those grass stains out.
-What a waste.

-Meanwhile, an alien with stubby fingers monitors the situation from afar…
+The astronauts capture and interrogate the Doctor, and an alien with stubby fingers monitors the situation from afar.

-Sue: Am I expected to recognise who that is just from the hand?
+Sue: Am I supposed to recognise who that is from their hand?

-Me: Well, technically, that hand should be no help to you whatsoever.
+Me: Technically, that hand should be no help to you whatsoever.